 When Rahab in the Bible’s story begins, it says that two Hebrew spies, who were camped at Shittim near the Jordan River, spent the night in the house of a prostitute named Rahab.
 It doesn’t say “a former harlot” or “a woman named Rahab who used to be a harlot.”
 Yet it’s clear that God was at work in Rahab’s heart before the spies showed up on her doorstep.

 The people of Jericho had been hearing stories about God’s people since the Hebrews were delivered from slavery in Egypt.
 They were terrified!
 But Rahab in the Bible was different.

 She had heard the same stories, and she was probably afraid just like everyone else, but instead of huddling in fear, Rahab opened her doors to the enemy and protected the invaders from her own people.

-Rahab knew who God was.
+Rahab in the Bible knew who God was.

 In the years before Israel conquered Jericho, Rahab was listening to the stories and learning about their God.
 She recognized that he was the one, true God.

 God often opens the eyes of people we would consider to be unlikely candidates.
 He anoints the youngest brother to be king, calls a tax collector to be his disciple, and chastises the religious leaders to save the life of an adulteress.